iRNA-COSI/APAeval/execution_workflows/IsoSCM/README.md

 - Install `openjdk-8-jdk`, don't use newer version Java than this
 - For duplicates, one should merge all datasets for one condition then run the pipeline, see this [issue](https://github.com/shenkers/isoscm/issues/8)
-- Should put all BAM files under the same folder
+- Should put all BAM files under the same folder, also `.bai` files are required!
 - It's a **DISASTER** to modularize a non-modularized software...... outputs should be in the same working dir so only one process for ISOSCM here:

 <img src="test_res/pipeline_info/pipeline_dag.svg" />